CircleCI-Public/config-preview-sdk/docs/conditional-steps.md

 # Conditional steps
+_Conditional steps are available in configuration version 2.1 and later_

 Conditional steps allow the definition of steps that only run if a condition is met.
 For example, an orb could define a command that runs a set of steps *if* the